msokolov/lux/INSTALL.md

 3. The app server is configured to occupy the root context (/) on port 80, with the webapp directory as the web app root folder.
 The Solr service is set up to on port 8983.
 The the xrepo folder is configured as an EXPath repository from which the app server will load EXPath modules.
-(TODO: configure app server so it connects to this embedded solr out of the box).
+These paths and ports are all configurable by editing the lux.properties file.

 ## Lux app server (integrate with existing Solr) ##